 Service affected Out of Hours Service Please provide a short description of the service / policy/project/project phase The Out of Hours (OOH) service currently provides a social work response where required out of 'office' hours (evenings, through the night and weekends).
 Hampshire's service, which covers both adults and children, already provides services for the Isle of Wight, Southampton, and Portsmouth across children and/or vulnerable adults.
 Please explain the new/changed service/policy/project The proposal is to scope the opportunities for selling our OOH services further afield to other authorities, whilst maximising our offer to current customers and maintaining our high-quality service within Hampshire.
 The benefit of this proposal will be to enhance the out of hours consistency of decision making and threshold for children, families, and vulnerable adults across a wider geographical area with the advantages of economies of scale.
+There is a real opportunity for regional LAs to pool resources and share in Hampshire expertise, streamlining interactions for allied professionals (such as police, health) and bringing a coherence to thresholds for access to services that cross a number of areas.
 Various models of delivery will be scoped and costed, after consulting with those organisations/authorities about what their needs and requirements might be and what they might want to buy.